A Night in Dieppe

 “Can’t we eat now?”
 I pleaded.

-“No, we are not eating in the streets like dogs.”
+“No we are not eating in the streets like dogs.”

-“Wait till we get back.”
+“Wait until we get back.”

 “Did you get pastries?
 Toasties?
 Hot sausage and mustard?”